-Daniel Levitin How to stay calm when you know you'll be stressed https://youtu.be/GUhmKMfV6P0 the project is taking too long to complete so more people are hired to help out. (higher costs)
+Daniel Levitin How to stay calm when you know you'll be stressed https://youtu.be/GUhmKMfV6P0 the project is taking too long to complete so more people are

 When projects run into setbacks or unexpected obstacles typically you need to review your plan and make adjustments that will help you overcome the setback or obstacle.
 This may require you to come back to the elements of the triangle below and you will need to decide which element will have to be sacrificed for the sake of the project.